 Police asked Carol to identify the body.
 Carol was in shock.
 They asked about family members.
 Her older brother Gerald lived in Montreal.
 They asked about Johanne Page.
 Police quickly left to interview Gerald and Johanne.
 They would not allow Carol to give them advanced warning.
 Carol felt like she had thrown them both under the bus.
 She wouldn’t hear from police again until 2001, when she began to investigate her friend’s cold case.

-Hanington was very interested in the case of Francine Da Sylva.
+Hanigan was very interested in the case of Francine Da Sylva.
 He found lost DNA samples.
-Hanington was overjoyed, the samples had been misfiled for years.
-Hanington told Carol Francine was found naked and had her jumper and jacket thrown over her.
+Hanigan was overjoyed, the samples had been misfiled for years.
+Hanigan told Carol Francine was found naked and had her jumper and jacket thrown over her.
 She had been anally raped as well.
 He said she been stabbed multiple times, but that this was holdback information, the press were told she was stabbed once.

 In a bizarre twist, they found a potential link between Francine’s case and the murder of a prominent Montreal criminal lawyer.
 A note in Francine’s file from a respected informant from the era suggested the October 15th, 1985 shooting of Frank Shoofey was related.
 Francine was murdered just three days later.
 Shoofey was gunned down in his law office late at night one block north of where Francine was found.